An IRA CD is a good option to consider for a guaranteed return on retirement funds.

 Synchrony Bank, formerly known as GE Capital Bank, is a subsidiary of Synchrony Financial.
-It offers some of the best rates on CDs.
-At Synchrony Bank, you can open Roth IRAs or traditional IRAs.
+Synchrony Bank offers Roth IRA CDs and traditional IRA CDs.

 You can’t open IRA CDs at branches (there aren’t any).
 You also can’t open them online.
 Instead, you will need to call Synchrony Bank to open an IRA CD.
 Its corporate headquarters are based in Draper, Utah.

 Minimum deposit: $500-$100,000 for tiered APYs

 Suncoast Credit Union was started in 1934 as Hillsborough County Teachers Credit Union.
 Suncoast Credit Union now has 69 branches and has around 918,000 members.

 Suncoast Credit Union is the eighth-largest credit union in the U.S. based on membership.
 It is also the 10th-largest based on assets.

 People who attend school, live, work or worship in a county in Florida that Suncoast Credit Union serves are welcome to join.

 Pentagon Federal Credit Union (PenFed) was established in 1935.
 It has more than 2 million members and has its main office in McLean, Virginia.